 Donations for this charity can be handed in to Ms Sanchez at the Junior School front office.
 We will collect donations up until Friday Week 8 (1 December 2023).
 Your generosity and support is very much appreciated.

 Assistant Director of Junior School / Identity & Student Formation

 Summer Co-Curricular Sport

-Only two more rounds of Summer Co-Curricular sport for the remainder of 2023.
-Please refer to the link below to access the sports fixture for Round 11 this Saturday, 11 November.
+Please click the link below to access the sports fixture for Round 12 this Saturday, 18 November.
 All adjustments to times and venues have been noted in red, please take note carefully.